 If you don’t have a fear of heights, you’ll get an even better perspective from the balconies that connect to the three bedrooms.
 Located in the heart of Buckhead on Peachtree Road, the price on this contemporary condo has dropped from $2.5 million to $1.75 million.

 This penthouse is no longer listed with Tina Hunsicker, but she can help you find the perfect Buckhead luxury condominium for sale.
-Click here to learn more about all Buckhead condos for sale over $500k.
+Click here to contact her.

 Happy New Year!
 I sat down to come up with my business ideas for 2012 and thinking creatively how to sell my listings in Vinings, Buckhead and throughout Atlanta.
 In thinking back to the buyers I worked with this year, one common theme runs through all the homes that they were interested in – Light and Bright.

 Back when I started in real estate – now a decade ago, I remember a very experienced agent telling me something that stuck with me “light and bright sells”.
 That idea runs through staging a house for sale and time of day to shoot a house for pictures.